-Vantage Point sat down with John Winstel, product manager for OmniShield Suite, Vantiv’s enterprise fraud solution for financial institutions, to talk about how Vantiv is working to protect the cardholders of our financial institutions’ customers.
+Vantage Point sat down with John Winstel, senior product manager for OmniShield, Worldpay’s enterprise fraud solution for financial institutions, to talk about how Worldpay is working to protect the cardholders of our financial institutions’ customers.

-“Vantiv is dedicated to helping defend cardholders against fraud, and the OmniShield Fraud Solution is one way we do that.
-With the recent EMV liability shift, card authorizations have taken on additional complexity that our fraud experts are prepared to handle.
-By keeping a close eye on EMV card activities, and partnering with industry leaders in both the U.S. and overseas, we are staying ahead of the ever changing fraud landscape,” Winstel said.
+“Worldpay is dedicated to helping defend cardholders against fraud, and the OmniShield suite of products is one way we do that.
+By partnering with industry leaders in both the U.S. and overseas, we are staying ahead of the ever changing fraud landscape,” Winstel said.

-Winstel added that among the billions of transactions processed by Vantiv, three top trends have been observed:
+Winstel added that among the billions of transactions processed by Worldpay, three top trends have been observed:

 1. An increase in fraudulent activities triggered by the EMV liability shift